 In this version of twenty questions, I send a list of questions to a willing author and they choose their own interview by handpicked which questions (and how many!) they want to answer.
 Denise Mina is the author of Red Road, the fourth book in her Scottish detective series featuring Alex Morrow.
 Here is what Denise had to say about reading, writing, and taking the reader into a different world.

-Would you give us a bit of introduction and let my readers know who you are, how you got started writing, and what kind of books you like to write?
+Would you give us a bit of introduction and let my readers know who you are, how you got started as narrator, and what kind of books you like to work on?

-What was the most interesting thing that you found out while researching this book that you ultimately decided not to include?
+What was the most interesting thing that you’ve found out while preparing to read a book that you’re working on?